iammosaoffical/emotion-detect-using-camera/README.md

 4) run usemodelcamera

-you dont need to download data or retrain the model
+You dont need to download data or retrain the model Just run that file